v0idv0id/PCF8574-HD44780-LCD/README.md

       Libs/PCF8574/pcf8574.c \
       ...
       ```
 * Open up the ```Libs/PCF8574/pcf8574.h``` and modify the address and i2c handler so it fits your settings.
-In the case below I2C3 was used and A0,A1 and A2 are OPEN on the breakout board:
+In the case below I2C3 was used and A0,A1 and A2 are OPEN on the breakout board.
+* **The << 1 SHIFT to the left is needed because the R/W byte on the 8-Bit bus is bit[0]; so the 7-bit address must be shifted to the left.
+The STM32-HAL does not do the shift internally so you have to make it.
+This is the most common issue with I2C on the STM32Fx with the HAL.**
     * ```
       #define PCF8574_I2C_ADDRESS (0x3F << 1)
       #define PCF8574_I2C_HANDLER hi2c3